Revised Date: 7/2/2018

 In the event of illness, injury or family emergency, the student is responsible for contacting the DCE and CI/SCCE immediately and will maintain contact on a daily basis with the DCE and CI/SCCE throughout the absence.
 At the time of the event, the student must 1) call the facility to inform the CI/SCCE of their absence, 2) immediately following the phone call, the student must send an email to the CI/SCCE, referencing the prior phone call regarding their absence, and email@example.com must be copied on that email.
 Failure to follow this policy will result in the absence being considered an unexcused absence.
 If a student’s illness-related absence extends longer than three days, the student is required to submit a doctor’s note to the DCE and clinical site.
 If accommodations are necessary, the student must consult directly with the Director of Student Affairs.

 Request for Time Off

-If there is an unusual event or accident/injury with patients, employees, other students, visitors, or the student, the CI/CCCE and the DCE must be notified as soon as possible.
-At the time of the event, the student must immediately follow up with an email to the CI/CCCE, referencing the event and copy email@example.com on the email.
+If there is an unusual event or accident/injury with patients, employees, other students, visitors, or the student, the CI/SCCE and the DCE must be notified as soon as possible.
+At the time of the event, the student must immediately follow up with an email to the CI/SCCE, referencing the event and copy email@example.com on the email.
 The student must fill out a University of Maryland School of Medicine incident report and PTRS is required to notify the liability insurance carrier for PTRS.
 The facility may also require an incident report.